Good Posture Is Sexy. . . And Good For You

 So quickly?

-For a fascinating study on how your posture not only influences how you look but other people’s perception of you as well as the actual hormone levels in your body, this 2012 TED talk from Amy Cuddy is a must watch!!
+For a fascinating lesson on how your posture influences not only how you look but other’s perception of you as well as the hormone levels in your body, this TED talk from Amy Cuddy is a must watch!!

 Bad posture on the other hand. . . well, it has its effects on the body too: